AJGreaves/picflip/README.md

 - Visual icons and images that I recoginise, so that I understand when I have achiveved something in the game.
 For example stars out of five, and a trophy for high score.
 - The ability to see my old scores when I return to the game, so I can try to beat them.

-#### Parental goals

-As parents of pre-school children have a large amount of say about what games their children are exposed to, parental needs must also be at the forfront of any project designed for children in this age group.

-**Parents goals are:**
 As a parent of a player, I want:
 - Levels of difficulty for my child to choose from, so that they are engaged for longer and the game is useable for a wider age range.
 - A visually and operationally appealing game, so that I also have a positive expeience when using it with my child.